kgrossjo/phoenix-config/README.md

 * <kbd>Shift-P</kbd> - like <kbd>P</kbd>, but width 80%
 * <kbd>S</kbd> - move window to next screen, perserving relative size and position
 * <kbd>Esc</kbd> - hit this if you don't want any action

+## Window Selector

+You hit a prefix key.
+A list of all windows shows up, in "most recently used" order.
+You enter a filter.
+The window list shrinks accordingly.
+You move down or up the list of matching windows using Tab and Shift+Tab, and you hit Return to select the currently selected window.